dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Fundemental Ideas That Will be encountered

+General tip.
+Most challenges medium and above require the player to create a python script.

 ## Decoding

 Decoding is the process of converting encoded data into a readable format.
 Encoding is a technique used to represent data in a specific format, often to save space or to ensure data integrity.
 Decoding is used to analyze binary data or to extract data from file formats that are not natively supported by forensic tools.